markplewis/remix-css-demo/README.md

 See the following notes for demo-specific information.
 See `DISCUSSION.md` for more in-depth thoughts.

-### CSS-in-JS

-When your browser's viewport is greater than 600px wide and you refresh the page, you'll notice that the first card's heading is smaller at first, then suddenly becomes larger (which sometimes causes CLS).
-This happens because `window.matchMedia` is dictating whether the card should appear in its "large" display style instead of its default display.

-### Modular CSS

-My notes in `Layout.css` and `Card.css` explain how CSS Style Queries can someday be used to make our CSS more modular/encapsulated.

 ## VSCode plugins

 You may want to install the following VSCode plugins: